NavyaG-lab/Tech-writer/squad/hausmeister.md

 ### pager duty
 Outside of work hours you should have a phone with [OpsGenie](http://opsgenie.com/) configured with you at all times.
 Your work-configured laptop should be readily available to address any alerts you receive from OpsGenie.

-If an issue comes up that you cannot handle independently, you should escalate the alert to the backstop and pair with them to resolve the issue.
+If an issue comes up that you cannot handle independently, you should escalate the alert to the Level 2 and pair with them to resolve the issue.

 ### support our clients
 Over the course of the week our customers, Nubank's data scientists, often encounter platform issues while using our services.